moxystudio/node-gh-issues-stats/README.md

 Available options:

-- `apiUrl`: Custom GitHub API URL to support GitHub enterprise, defaults to `https://api.github.com`.
+- `apiUrl`: GitHub API URL, defaults to `https://api.github.com` (you may change to point to a GitHub enterprise instance).
 - `tokens`: Array of API tokens to be used by [token-dealer](https://github.com/IndigoUnited/node-token-dealer), defaults to `null`.
 - `concurrency`: The concurrency in which pages are requested, defaults to `5`.
 - `got` Custom options to be passed to [got](https://github.com/sindresorhus/got), defaults to `{ timeout: 15000, json: true }`